maelfabien/Multimodal-Emotion-Recognition/README.md

 #### Model

-The model we have chosen is a **Time distributed ConvNet**, it combines convolutional and recurrent neural network.
+The model we have chosen is a **Time Distributed Convolutional Neural Network**.

+The main idea of time distributed convolutional neural network is to apply a rolling window (fixed size and time-step) all along the log-mel-spectrogram.
+Each of these windows will be the entry of a convolutional neural network, composed by four Local Feature Learning Blocks (LFLBs) and the output of each of these convolutional networks will be fed into a recurrent neural network composed by 2 cells LSTM (Long Short Term Memory) to learn the long-term contextual dependencies.
+Finally, a fully connected layer with *softmax* activation is used to predict the emotion detected in the voice.

 To limit overfitting, we tuned the model with :
 - Audio data augmentation
 - Early stopping
 - L2-Regularization